mhtvsSFrpHdE/zbrush-partial-uniform/README.md

 **How to use**
 Set all model as not always show (Turn off the eye icon located at the right of every subtool).
-Use Control+Mouse smear to mask the model or square mask,
+Use Control+Mouse smear to mask the details on model or square mask,
 the best is to keep the mask edge is smoothed, but not the sharp.
 Reverse the mask selection.
 ZScript -> Load -> (If Run is not activate) Run.